 Development of key functionalities via the agile methodology to ensure a fluid, seamless and highly innovative user experience.

-The application's Minimum Viable Product was built in less than 3 months and launched in June 2019 (just before the visit of Eliott Hill, President of Consumer and Marketplace - NIKE).
+The application's Minimum Viable Product was built in less than three months and launched in June 2019 (just before the visit of Eliott Hill, President of Consumer and Marketplace - NIKE).

 Our team used Symfony, coupled with Vue.JS for the user interface.
-To ensure robust data security, so we used Okta, a solution dedicated to access and identity management.
+To ensure robust data security, Okta – a solution dedicated to access and identity management.

-Users were guided through their tour experience through the intuitive interface and easily able to find 100 'Inspirational Places' on the app to visit.
+Users were guided through their tour experience through the intuitive interface and and were able to easily find 100 'Inspirational Places' on the app to visit.